Traeger-GmbH/release-server/Docs/api/API.md

 <div style="page-break-after: always;">

-## 6. Download eines spezifischen Produktes / Artefaktes (Story 7)
+## 6. Download of a specific product / artifact

-Liefert das Artefakt des spezifischen Produktes.
+Retrieves the artifact of the specified product.

 - **URL** : `/releaseartifact/download/:product/:os/:hwArch/:version`